exponea/exponea-android-sdk/Guides/PUSH_QUICKSTART_HUAWEI.md

 <meta-data  android:name="push_kit_auto_init_enabled" android:value="true"/>
 ```
 Exponea SDK will only handle push notification messages coming from Exponea servers.
 You can also use helper method `Exponea.isExponeaPushNotification()`.

+> **NOTE:** Calling of `Exponea.handleNewHmsToken` and `Exponea.handleRemoteMessage` is allowed before SDK initialization in case that previous initialization process was done.
+In such a case, methods will track events with configuration of last initialization.
+Please consider to do SDK initialization in `Application::onCreate` in case of update of your application to apply a fresh new configuration.

 If you run the app after completing the setup, the SDK should track push token to Exponea servers.
 Self-check will tell you that, or you can find your customer in the Exponea web app and check user property `huawei_push_notification_id`